Reference 07 — Host embedding

 [ site B devices ]──LAN──[ B router ]─┘

-Each router is a host with transport_tcp (LAN) + transport_quic (WAN).
-From site B’s view, site A’s devices are addressed under /net/a-router/....
+Each router is a host with a LAN transport and a WAN transport.
+From site B’s view, site A’s devices are addressed under /net/a-router/….
 Conformance: P2 on routers, P1 on devices.

 Path resolution is local

-Every tracer_read / tracer_write / tracer_await call resolves against the local DAG using a path handle (per 03-addressing.md §static path handles): a build-time .rodata PATH TLV literal or an init-time-registered handle, never a string parsed on the hot path.
-If the path’s first segment names a transport-vertex, the forwarder routes the operation onward transparently.
-The application does NOT:
+Every read, write and await resolves against the local DAG using a path handle (03-addressing.md §static path handles): a build-time .rodata PATH TLV literal or an init-time-registered handle, never a string parsed on the hot path.
+If the path’s first segment names a connection, the forwarder routes the operation onward transparently.
+The application does not:

 • Open a socket or choose a transport API for a write — the transport is named in the path.